 Pension Credit is one of the most underclaimed benefits, so it is worth applying before May 15th if you think you’re entitled to it.

-You are able to backdate Pension Credit claims for three months, so if you weren’t receiving it on May 14th, you can backdate your claim but you have to do this by August 13th.
+SAVVY TIP: As I mentioned before, you are able to backdate Pension Credit claims for three months, so if you weren’t receiving it on May 14th, you can backdate your claim but you have to do this by August 13th.

 What counts as income?